OrderN/CONQUEST-release/docs/tutorials/intro.rst

 ======================

-These introductory tutorials will give you an overview of how to run Conquest, the files and parameter settings required, and what output to expect.
+These introductory tutorials will give you an overview of how to run CONQUEST, the files and parameter settings required, and what output to expect.

 .. _intro_one: